winwin-official/whitepaper/README.md

 Stage 1: TWINS cryptocurrency launch on Jan 1st 2019

 Seed nodes hosted by win.win foundation team, wallet apps and public masternode setup guide.
-100% of pre-minded TWINS are distributed as community bounties for design, language translations, community management.
-100% of TWINS mined from the seed nodes are used as a liquidity pool, market making and for funding listings on crypto exchanges and websites such as MNO (masternodes.online)
+100% of pre-minded TWINS are used for the seed node colateral.
+100% of TWINS mined from the seed nodes are distributed as community incentivisation bounties and used as a liquidity pool, market making and for funding listings on crypto exchanges and websites such as MNO (masternodes.online)

 Stage 2: Network growth